sharonathasya/product-crud/README.md

 # product-crud

-make sure you have installed .net sdk 8 or higher-crud
+make sure you have installed .net sdk 8 or higher

 Run Locally:
 1. please run database script to create the database.